silvercircle/nvim/README.md

   snippet handling.
 It is  relatively stable but a bit outdated and depends heavily on NodeJS and NPM (due to Coc).
 It is currently unmaintained, but should work ok.

-- The `minimal` branch.
-This is a fast-moving unstable testing environment not meant to be used for a production configuration.
-It's unstable at times and might disable important plugins for testing purposes.
-This is where most development happens and snapshots are frequently merged into `main`.

 All branches use lots of Telescope stuff and Tree-Sitter for syntax highlighting. **The minimum required Neovim version is 0.8**.